nicolaschotard/stackyter/README.rst

 next section for a description on how to use the configuration file.
 Available options are::

+  General:
+    General options for any host on which Jupyter can be found

-  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+    -c CONFIG, --config CONFIG
                           Name of the configuration to use, taken from your default configuration file (~/.stackyter-config.yaml
                           or $STACKYTERCONFIG).
 Default if to use the 'default_config' defined in this file.
-The content of the configuration file will be overwritten by any given command line options. (default: None) -f CONFIGFILE, --configfile CONFIGFILE
+The content of the configuration file will be overwritten by any given command line options. (default: None)
+    -f CONFIGFILE, --configfile CONFIGFILE
                           Configuration file containing a set of option values.
-                        The content of this file will be overwritten by any given command line options.
-Mostly for testing your configuration file before making it the default.
+                          The content of this file will be overwritten by any given command line options. (default: None)
+    -H HOST, --host HOST  Name of the target host.
+Allows you to avoid conflit with the content of your $HOME/.ssh/config, or to connect to any host on which Jupyter is available.
-                        (default: None)
+                          (default: cca7.in2p3.fr)
     -u USERNAME, --username USERNAME
-                        Your CC-IN2P3 user name.
-If not given, ssh will try to figure it out from you ~/.ssh/config or will use your local user name. (default: None) -H HOST, --host HOST  Name of the target host.
-This option may allow you to avoid potential conflit with the definition of the same host in your $HOME/.ssh/config, or to connect to an other host than the CC-IN2P3 ones (Jupyter must also be available on these hosts).
-Default if to connect to CC-IN2P3. (default: cca7.in2p3.fr) -w WORKDIR, --workdir WORKDIR
+                          Your user name on the host.
+If not given, ssh will try to figure it out from you ~/.ssh/config or will use your local user name. (default: None)
-                        Your working directory at CC-IN2P3 (default:
-                        /pbs/throng/lsst/users/<username>/notebooks)
+    -w WORKDIR, --workdir WORKDIR
+                          Your working directory on the host (default: None) --mysetup MYSETUP     Path to a setup file (on the host) that will be used to set up the working environment.
+A Python installation with Jupyter must be available to make this work. (default: None)
     -j JUPYTER, --jupyter JUPYTER
                           Either launch a jupiter notebook or a jupyter lab.
                           (default: notebook)
+    --libs LIBS           Path(s) to local Python librairies.
+Will be added to your PYTHONPATH.
+Coma separated to add more than one paths, or a list in the config file. (default: None) --bins BINS           Path(s) to local binaries.
+Will be added to your PATH.
+                          Coma separated to add more than one paths, or a list in the config file. (default: None)
+    --labpath LABPATH     Path in which jupyterlab has been installed in case it differs from the (first) path you gave to the --libs option. (default: None)
+    --showconfig          Show all available configurations from your default file and exit. (default: False)

+  LSST/DESC at CC-IN2P3:
+    Shortcuts to access the LSST stack or the DESC catalogs at CC-IN2P3

     --vstack VSTACK       Version of the stack you want to set up.
-(E.g. v14.0,
-                        w_2017_43 or w_2017_43_py2) (default: v14.0)
+(E.g. v14.0, w_2017_43 or w_2017_43_py2) (default: v14.0)
     --packages PACKAGES   A list of packages you want to setup.
-Coma separated
-                        from command line, or a list in the config file.
-You can use the `lsst_distrib` package to set up all available packages from a given distrib. (default: lsst_distrib)
+Coma separated from command line, or a list in the config file.
+                          `lsst_distrib` will set up all available packages.
+                          (default: lsst_distrib)
-  --desc                Setup a DESC environment giving you access to DESC
+    --desc                Setup a DESC environment giving you access to DESC catalogs.
+Overwrites the '--mysetup' and '--vstack'
-                        catalogs ('proto-dc2_v2.0' is for now the only available catalog).
-This option overwrites the '-- vstack' and '--mysetup' options. (default: False) --mysetup MYSETUP     Path to a setup file (at CC-IN2P3) that will be used to set up the working environment.
-Be sure that a Python installation with Jupyter (and jupyterlab) is available to make this work.
-The LSST stack won't be set up in this mode. 'vstack', 'libs', 'bins' and 'labpath' options will be ignored. (default: None) --libs LIBS           Path(s) to local Python librairies.
-Will be added to your PYTHONPATH.
-Coma separated to add more than one paths, or a list in the config file.
-A default path for jupyter will be choose if not given. (default:
-                        None)
-  --bins BINS           Path(s) to local binaries.
-Will be added to your PATH.
-                        Coma separated to add more than one paths, or a list in the config file.
-A default path for jupyter will be choose if not given. (default: None) --labpath LABPATH     You must provide the path in which jupyterlab has been installed in case it differs from the (first) path you gave to the --libs option.
-A default path for jupyterlab will be choose if not given. (default:
-                        None)
+                          options. (default: False)

 Configuration file